Command Line Tool (cli)

 MacOS shows unidentified developer for 'ffprobe' | For MacOS you should add the ffprobe to your trusted applications if you want to use the software. |

-Windows startup is quite slow | Unfortunately that is an issue with Window that can not be fixed in the current moment. |
+Windows startup is quite slow | Unfortunately that is an issue with Window that can not be fixed at the moment. |